mikunalpha/acmed/README.md

 ```

 # Usage
-Create a `acmed.json` file in current as below:
+Create a `acmed.json` file in current folder as below:
 ```json
 {
   "server": {